jobloom79/UNC_Analytics_Bootcamp_Capstone_2022/README.md

 In summation, these models were very insightful, and helped us get close to answering some of our initial questions.

+### Future Directionss
+For this project as a whole, there are many avenues of futre directions that can be taken.
+Some we have considered include:

+- Research revolving around the migration of ticks and the many reasons that migration may occur
+   - examples including deforestation and climate change issues
+   - serching if there is any correlation between tick-borne illness mortality and their migration
+- Analysis concerning other strains of tick-borne diseases as it pertains to canines
+    - also investigate the existence of such tick-borne diseases in other animal populations.
+- Analysis into the symptoms and how they relate to ilness detection.

 ### Visualization
 #### Density Map of Established Tick Records
 ![Density Map](https://github.com/jobloom79/UNC_Analytics_Bootcamp_Capstone_2022/blob/customer_acceptance_test/Visualizations/texas_map.PNG)